yunnysunny/grunt-pages/CONTRIBUTING.md

 There are integration tests located in [this](https://github.com/ChrisWren/grunt-pages/blob/master/test/integrationTests.js) file which verify that the html files were created as expected, and unit tests in [this](https://github.com/ChrisWren/grunt-pages/blob/master/test/unitTests.js) file which verify the logic implemented in library methods.

-The goal is to add any new features into the integration test file and add any changes to library method logic to the unit test file.
+The goal is to test any new features in the integration test file and test any changes to library method logic in the unit test file.